-It's undoubtedly been difficult for many individual investors to avoid the temptation to snap up shares of well-known companies now trading in the penny stock range.
-If you're one of them, I implore you: Don't give in without doing your homework.
-Most of those beaten-down stocks are in the dumps for good reason.
+Last year, it was undoubtedly difficult for many individual investors to avoid the temptation to snap up shares of well-known companies trading in the penny stock range.
+Now as well as then, investors should never give in to such temptations without doing their homework.
+Most beaten-down stocks are in the dumps for good reason.

-Despite a few signs of improvement, the macroeconomic climate has been brutal.
+Despite a few signs of improvement, the macroeconomic climate remains brutal.
 Many consumers had too much debt.
-So did many companies.
-As a result, many companies will be blown right out of the water by the resulting massive deleveraging.
+So did many companies -- leaving them poised for a pummeling when the resulting massive wave of deleveraging hits.

 And now that consumers are dealing with plunging asset values, untenable debt, and increasing job losses, many companies' sales are understandably pinched, making it more difficult for them to service their own debt or borrow more to fund their operations.
 All of which makes for one seriously ugly domino effect.